olamedia/express-session-custom/README.md

-# WIP
-work in progress

-# connect-session
+# connect-session-custom

 Works as Express/Connect middleware

 Provides the following  contracts to make own implementation for each part.
-* `CookieEncoder` Encoding, decoding cookie value, can be used for signing
+* `CookieEncoder` Encoding, decoding cookie value, can be used for signing.
+<br />Default implementation passes value untouched in both sides.
 * `CookieHandler` Gets, sets cookie with given options
 * `IdGenerator` Generates unique session ID
+<br/>Default implementation uses `uid-safe` package
 * `SessionStore` Store for session data

-> `SessionStore` interface will change later
+###Minimal setup

-Minimal setup, not good at the moment since default `SessionStore` keeps data in memory and will lose them at each script reload
+Only use for debug since default `SessionStore` keeps data in memory and will lose them at each script reload
 ```js
 app.use(session());
 ```

+###Basic syntax
-Basic syntax is similar to `express-session` package.
+Similar to `express-session` package.
 The notable difference is that `name` moved to `cookie` options

 ```js